shubhharkawat1406/Gesture-Volume_Control/README.md

 ## Installation

-The code is written in mython 3.9.
+The code is written in python 3.9.
 You can install the dependencies used using pip.
 To install the required packages and libraries, run this command in the project directory after